Zoya Akhtar on 'The Archies': Exciting to introduce characters to new generation | Entertainment

 ''It's very exciting to be able to take the characters and introduce them to a new generation, and at the same time, keep that nostalgia and the essence of the comic alive for people like me that grew up on it,'' Akhtar said in a video message which also featured Archie Comics CEO Jon Goldwater.

-The clip was played at Netflix's Films Day - Har Din Filmy! event, touted as the streamer's first film showcase, here.
+The clip was played at Netflix's Films Day event, touted as the streamer's first film showcase, here.

 Billed as a coming-of-age story, ''The Archies'' is set in the 1960s and follows the life of popular fictional teenagers Archie Andrews, Jughead Jones, Betty Cooper, Veronica Lodge, and Reggie Mantle, among others.